Seeking House District Leader Volunteers to Make a Better Tomorrow

 House District Leaders provide an indispensable organizing backbone for the Washington County Democratic Central Committee (WCDCC).
 The Leaders help bring the party directly into communities at the house district level.
 The House District Leaders facilitate recruitment of PCPs, Neighborhood Leaders, and coordinate local events with candidates, such as house parties.

-We need to reach even more voters to both grow the party and leave nothing to chance in future elections.
+We need to reach more voters to both grow the party and leave nothing to chance in future elections.

 There is plenty of time to join up and become a pro!

 The House District Leaders act as independent organizers in their districts, creating plans using the tools the party makes available to them and engaging Neighborhood Leaders and PCPs to visit neighbors.
 The House District Leader position comes with rich campaign tools, voter file access, Neighborhood Leader turf/admin access, recognition as a leader in your house district and participation in crucial campaign operations to get the word out.

 Many people serve as House District Leaders prior to running for office both inside and outside the party.